darkhmaks/ADM-HW1/README.md

 # ADM-HW1
-This is my first homework for ADM course in Sapienza University.
+This is my homework for ADM course where I uploaded all the codes I completed on HackerRank.
+Moreover, it includes the PDF with the results